MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Jose Abreu has never quite lived up to his monster rookie season, but he's settled in as a steady middle-of-the-order presence for the Chicago White Sox.

-His current triple-slash numbers are right in line with where he's been the past few seasons and his 90 hits are good for seventh in the AL and second on the team behind Avisail Garcia (92).
+His current triple-slash numbers are right in line with where he's been the past few seasons, and his 90 hits are good for seventh in the AL and second on the team behind Avisail Garcia (92).

 While a number of players are expected to be on the move for the rebuilding South Siders this summer, don't expect Abreu to be among them.
-His value to the team stretches well beyond his on-field production as he'll serve as a valuable mentor and sounding board to fellow countrymen and prized prospects Yoan Moncada and Luis Robert.
+His value to the team stretches well beyond his on-field production, as he'll serve as a valuable mentor and sounding board to fellow countrymen and prized prospects Yoan Moncada and Luis Robert.

 10. Justin Bour, Miami Marlins (Preseason Rank: 22)